 2. To dispel the false belief that there is any power outside of one’s self that controls anything in our life journey.

-3. Helping others learn to take full responsibility for their choices that lead to freedom or oppression of self and others.
+3. Helping others learn to take full responsibility for their choices that lead to spiritual and physical freedom of self and others.

-4. Forgiving myself and everyone with whom I come in contact, for allowing our minds to wander from the truth.
+4. Forgiving myself and everyone with whom I come in contact, for allowing our minds to wander from our true nature.

 5. Read my Affirmations.